LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 #### Clean Fallout 4

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Fallout 4` folder in `Documents/My Games/`.
+You should also clean up the `Fallout 4` folder in `Documents/My Games/`. **Make sure you run the game once** to establish your registry path - otherwise, Wabbajack will be unable to locate the game directory, and thus cannot install the modlist.

-#### Start Fallout 4

-After you have done everything above and got a clean Fallout 4 installation ready, start the Launcher and open the _Options_ menu.

-1. Click on _High_
-2. Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
-3. Set _Antialiasing_ to _Off_
-4. Check _Windowed Mode_ and _Borderless_

-Start the game and exit once you're in the main menu.

 ### Using Wabbajack